zulip/zulip/templates/zerver/help/search-for-messages.md

 that you've received.
 * `is:starred` - This operator narrows the view to show all messages that you've starred.
+* `is:unread` - This operator narrows the view to show all messages that you haven't read.
 * `has:link` - This operator narrows the view to show all messages that contain any links.
 * `has:image` - This operator narrows the view to show all messages that contain